-BEYOND IOT: BOTH A BUSINESS AND A SOCIAL NEED
+BEYOND IOT: BOTH A BUSINESS AND A SOCIETAL NEED

-TrustCentral’s non-IoT uses provide support for secure communications between authenticated individuals, group members, management collaborators, etc. and within established collaborative groups (and subgroups) in a variety of business, governmental, academic and social contexts.
-It does this while simultaneously maintaining high security of exchanged communications (typically encrypted) with the additional support from optional digital audit trails.
+TrustCentral’s non-IoT uses provide support for secure and private communications between authenticated individuals, group members, management collaborators, etc. and within established collaborative groups (and subgroups) in a variety of business, governmental, academic and social contexts.
+This technology can achieve this while simultaneously maintaining high security of exchanged communications (typically encrypted) with the optional support of digital audit trails.

 THE TRUST STACK FOR HUMAN COLLABORATION